Rematriate the Land: Our Obligations to Truth and Healing - 1.25 PDH (LA CES/HSW)

 - Acknowledge how Indigenous peoples' connection to land contributes to their physical, mental, emotional, and spiritual health and how landscape architects can develop more culturally safe and meaningful environments.

-José de Jesus Leal, ASLA
+José de Jesús Leal, FASLA, PLA

-Principal and Director of Native Nation Building Studio
+Principal and Native Nation Building Studio Director

 MIG, Inc.